 Are trap bar farmers walks good for traps?
 As a whole, trap bar farmers’ walks are good to build all sections of the trapezius muscles.
 To build traps with the trap bar farmers walk, focus on adding more weight versus increasing the duration of your walks.

 I won’t be covering here all the benefits of having big traps.
-I’ve already covered that in my article “big traps vs small traps“, which I recommend you read.
+I’ve already covered that in my article where I compare big traps and small traps, which I recommend you read.

 Trap Bar vs Dumbbell Farmers Walk

 The difference between trap bar farmers’ walk and dumbbell farmers’ walk is that the trap bar offers more stability, therefore it’s easier to perform.
 During the trap bar farmers’ walk, the center of mass of a barbell will be approximately in the center of the hexagonal bar, which allows to evenly redistribute the weight.

 Here’s how it works.